-New permanent planning controls have been introduced to guide development and support the long-term liveability of Melbourne's central city.
+New permanent planning controls have been introduced to guide development and support the long-term livability of Melbourne's central city.

 Developed in collaboration with the City of Melbourne, the new provisions provide adequate separation between tall buildings and to the street, ensure that public space and important landmarks are protected from wind and overshadowing, and establish a reasonable floor area ratio for new developments.